scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

             ZYTE_API_RETRY_POLICY = "scrapy_zyte_api.SESSION_DEFAULT_RETRY_POLICY"

+-   If you are using a custom retry policy:

+    -   If your custom retry policy only adds extra retries for 520 and 521 responses (or increases their retry count), you do not need that customization with session management: session management already handles 520 and 521 responses.
+You can simply use :data:`~scrapy_zyte_api.SESSION_DEFAULT_RETRY_POLICY` or :data:`~scrapy_zyte_api.SESSION_AGGRESSIVE_RETRY_POLICY` instead.

--   If you are using a custom retry policy, modify it to not retry 520 and 521 responses.
+    -   If your custom retry policy adds retries for other errors (e.g. other 5xx responses) in addition to, or instead of, 520 and 521 retries, create a version of it that does not retry 520 and 521 responses.

 .. _session-init: